When is GLOW season 4 on Netflix? What’s going to happen?

 When is Glow Season four on Netflix?

-A launch date hasn’t been confirmed, however going by earlier years Glow season four will doubtless be launched in summer time 2020.
+A launch date hasn’t been confirmed, however going by earlier years Glow season four will probably be launched in summer season 2020.

-Excited to announce that GLOW shall be again for a fourth and ultimate season!
-I want I by no means needed to say goodbye to those characters, however I’m so grateful to get yet one more spherical with our unimaginable workforce.
-You higher consider… https://t.co/xjqV0EGA80
+Excited to announce that GLOW might be again for a fourth and remaining season!
+I want I by no means needed to say goodbye to those characters, however I’m so grateful to get yet another spherical with our unimaginable staff.
+You higher imagine… https://t.co/xjqV0EGA80

 — Alison Brie (@alisonbrie) September 20, 2019